-We are an independent grassroots group of people committed to moving the Java EE platform forward and evangelizing it.
-We believe that standardizing the core technologies used to build enterprise applications is better than competing proprietary solutions.
-Closed ecosystems stymie innovation, cripple careers, and harm end-users.
+We are an independent grassroots group of people committed to moving the Java EE platform forward through active community participation and advocacy.
+We believe that standardizing the core technologies used to build enterprise applications is better than being bound to proprietary solutions.
+Closed ecosystems stymie market competition, limit consumer choices, cripple careers, and harm end-users.

 Java EE has been the most successful set of open standards for developing enterprise applications ever.
-It has been the linchpin of the Java platform’s domination and there isn’t a Java application that doesn’t depend upon at least one Java EE technology.
+It has been the linchpin of the Java platform’s domination and it is rare to find an enterprise Java application that doesn’t depend upon at least one Java EE technology.
 It is the only enterprise technology with a rich ecosystem of vendors who not only compete but cooperate to define a solid set of core technologies.

-- Hundreds of thousands of applications worldwide are written in Java EE, many of those applications are regularly being brought to light through Java EE adoption stories curated by our community.
+- Hundreds of thousands of applications worldwide are written in Java EE, many of those applications are now regularly being brought to light through Java EE adoption stories curated by our community.
 Even applications and frameworks that claim they do not use Java EE are in fact heavily dependent on many Java EE APIs today and going forward, regardless of trends like cloud or microservices.
 Just some of these APIs include Servlet, JAX-RS, WebSocket, JMS, JPA, JSF and so much more.

-- In major survey after survey developers continue to show their strong support for Java EE and its APIs.
+- In major industry survey after survey thousands of developers continue to show their strong support for Java EE and its APIs.

 - Java EE vendors and products continue to be one of the most highly profitable in the Java ecosystem.

 - Few multi-vendor open standards are as widely implemented, supported, depended upon or as widely participated in as Java EE.

 - There is an extremely passionate, responsible community behind Java EE – most technologies would be hard pressed to find anything like the Java EE community.